-We had a few fast folks on board Salsa's up at Chequamegon this past weekend.
-For folks not from around here, Chequamegon is 'the' big MTB race of the year.
-It's a unique one as well in that about 1600 riders mass start in the Forty (40-miler) and about 1000 mass start in the Short & Fat (16-miler).
+We had a few fast folks on board Salsa’s up at Chequamegon this past weekend.
+For folks not from around here, Chequamegon is ‘the’ big mountain bike race of the year.
+It’s a unique one as well in that about 1600 riders mass start in the Forty (40-miler) and about 1000 mass start in the Short & Fat (16-miler).

 Because of the type of race it is and the quantity of racers taking part this isn’t a race dominated by singletrack.
 Sure it has some, but it mainly features forest roads and tough sections of the Birkie ski trail.
 While there are no massive climbs, there is no shortage of short ups and downs.
 A lot of people find it to be more difficult than they ever thought it would be.